Frequently Asked Questions

 I can’t get it to work in PowerPoint 2007

 Having come up against a fundamental animation bug in PowerPoint for Office 2007, which Microsoft have acknowledged but haven’t patched, we’ve regrettably had to take the decision to abandon support for 2007.
-PowerPoint for Office (desktop) versions 2010, 2013, 2016 and Office 365 are supported so we recommend you upgrade Office to use ParticiPoll.
+PowerPoint for Office (desktop) versions 2010, 2013, 2016 and Office 365 on PC and also 2016 on Mac are supported so we recommend you upgrade Office to use ParticiPoll.

 You may still attempt to install on PowerPoint 2007 but we can give no guarantees it will work.
 Specifically, moving between poll slides and displaying results may need multiple key presses to cause the presentation to advance.